MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Canada/how-to-manage-customer-credit-information.md

 ---
-    title: How to Manage Customer Credit Information | Microsoft Docs
+    title: How to Manage Customer Credit Information
     description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can add comments to customer credit information.
 You can also hold and block customers with bad credit before shipping or invoicing occurs.